17wadeche/gch-timer/privacy-policy.md

 # Privacy Policy — GCH Work Timer

-**What we collect.** Work email, Operating Unit (OU), complaint/transaction ID, section name, page URL (Medtronic GCH domains only), timestamps, and aggregated active/idle durations.
+**What we collect.** Work email, Team, complaint/transaction ID, section name, page URL (Medtronic GCH domains only), timestamps, and aggregated active/idle durations.

 **How we collect.** A content script runs only on approved Medtronic domains to detect the complaint/section and measure active/idle time (idle >5 minutes ignored).